Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 May

-Rainfall continues to be heavy into May and temperatures are continuing to climb.
-If travelling to Taipei in May, waterproof clothing and a strong travel umbrella are a must.
-The beginning of the month is often drier than the end.
+Rainfall continues to be heavy into May, and temperatures continue to climb.
+If you’re travelling to Taipei in May, waterproof clothing and a strong travel umbrella are a must.
+The beginning of May is often drier than the end of the month.

 • Average Temperature: 24ºC (75ºF)